TD-Dan/Sunwai/lisuluno ma (base set)/IPU.md

 Action::		**To enclose, encase, contain (within a defined form/space); To compartmentalize, modularize** Descriptor::	**Enclosing, Containing (as a defined form/space), Encased, Compartmentalized, Modular**

-> Represents a defined form (*[[PU]]*) characterized by having an interior space or "insideness" (*[[I]]*).
+> Represents a defined form (*[[BU]]*) characterized by having an interior space or "insideness" (*[[I]]*).
 It encompasses physical containers (boxes, vessels, cases) as well as abstract enclosures or defined conceptual spaces (modules, compartments, parameters of a situation).
 The core idea is a structure that defines an "in" separate from an "out."

 ## Usage